Super closeup of the top four rows of floating bookshelves and the top part of the tv

 More Backstory:

-Jon is Jewish, so not only do we have a wonderful new son, but also exposure to some wonderful new-to-us ancient traditions that they are modernizing for their lives together.
+Jon is Jewish, so not only do we have a wonderful new son, but also exposure to some wonderful new-to-us ancient traditions, modernized for their lives together.

 One of these is a Ketubbah.
 Here is a lovely explanation of its origin and modern interpretation.